 To make a positive impact on the lives of children.

 Michael and Nancy are life-long residents of Chester County, a community they both treasure.
-They have four children: Kristin Hayman, Lisa Reed, Amy Clark and Michael W. Pia; and six grand children.
-Michael has worked his entire career in the family’s mushroom farming business, South Mill Champs, which has grown to be the 3rd largest mushroom producer in North America.
-Nancy is an educator, having taught in both local and inner-city schools, an artist, and published writer.
+They have four children: Kristin Hayman, Lisa Reed, Amy Clark and Michael W. Pia; and seven grandchildren.
+Prior to his retirement in 2020, Michael worked his entire career in the family’s mushroom farming business, South Mill Champs, which has grown to be the 3rd largest mushroom producer in North America.
+Nancy is an educator, having taught in both local and urban schools, an artist, and published author.

 Michael & Nancy Pia Foundation c/o CCCF

 28 West Market Street